chrisdemonte/Sahmdr/README.md

 ## Playing SAMHDR

-(AS OF 1/18/2023: THE CARD GAME IS APPROACHING THE END OF ITS INITIAL DEVELOPMENT.
-PLAYERS CAN USE THE "PLAY CARD", "PLAY FACE DOWN", AND "STACK" MOVES DURING THEIR OFFENSIVE PHASE.
-DURING DEFENSIVE PHASE PLAYERS CAN USE "PLAY CARD".
-"WILD CARD" IS THE ONLY MOVE NOT IMPLEMENTED YET.
-THERE IS A WIN CONDITION WHEN PLAYERS RUN OUT OF CARDS OR THEIR HEALTH IS DEPLEATED, BUT IT DOESNT TRIGGER AT THE RIGHT TIME.)

 In the SAMHDR app, click the "Start Game" button in the navbar.

 You start by entering your name and building your deck.
 There are six suits: Swords, Arrows, Magic, Healing, Defense, and Resistance.
 Like regular playing cards, each suit has 13 cards: 1 - 10, Jack, Queen, King.
 To learn more about the suits and the rules of the game click the "How to play" button in the app's navbar.